 Like many STDs, HPV does not always have visible symptoms.
 But when symptoms do occur, warts may be seen around the genital area.
 In women, warts can develop on the outside and inside of the vagina, on the cervix (the opening to the uterus), or around the anus.
 In men, they may be seen on the tip of the penis, the shaft of the penis, on the scrotum, or around the anus.
 Genital warts also can develop in the mouth or throat of a person who has had oral sex with an infected person.

-Because there is no way to predict whether the warts will grow or disappear, people who suspect that they have been infected should be examined and treated, if necessary.
+Because there is no way to predict whether the warts will grow or disappear, people who have been infected should be examined and treated, if necessary.

 Genital Wart Testing